COVID-19 Action Plan

 Safety Precautions for Hybrid Worship

-Brookmeade is beginning hybrid worship on Sunday, June 6th.
-This means we are meeting in-person in our sanctuary as well as live streaming the service from our Facebook page for those who are not ready to attend in person yet.
+Brookmeade has begun hybrid worship.
+This means we are meeting in-person in our sanctuary as well uploading online worship videos to our Youtube channel for those who are not ready to attend in person yet.
 View the Hybrid Worship tab on our main menu for more information and to view the current safety protocols being put in place to keep everyone safe, healthy and comfortable through this period.

 Ongoing Measures to Prevent Spread of COVID-19 at Brookmeade